chrisbw3/gulp/README.md

 ### Visualization 🖼️
 Results were visualized using Tableau.

-## What Questions Need Answered? ❓
+## What Questions Need Answered? :thought_balloon:
  - What styles of beer are most popular?
  - Do consumers enjoy higher abv compared to lower abv?
  - What style beers should you avoid buying?